Fantastic Four (2005 film): Production

-Tim Story was signed to direct in April 2004, after Fox was impressed with his early cut of Taxi and that Story is a fan of the comics.
+Tim Story was signed to direct in April 2004, after Fox was impressed with his early cut of Taxi (2004) and him being a fan of the comics.
 Simon Kinberg wrote uncredited drafts of the script.
-After seeing The Incredibles, Eichinger was ordered to make significant script changes and add more special effects because of similarities.
+After seeing The Incredibles (2004), Story decided to make significant script changes and add more special effects to avoid similarities.

 Release

 Marketing

-The teaser trailer was shown at screenings of Elektra.

-The American premiere of Fantastic Four was moved from July 1, 2005, to the week of July 8 to avoid competition with Steven Spielberg's motion picture War of the Worlds, during its first week.
+The teaser trailer was shown at screenings of Elektra, debuting on January 14, 2005.
+A new trailer was released on May 19, 2005, in front of Star Wars: Episode III – Revenge of the Sith.
+The American premiere of Fantastic Four was moved from July 1, 2005, to the week of July 8 to avoid competition with Steven Spielberg's film War of the Worlds, during its first week.
 Fantastic Four opened in 3,602 movie theaters in the United States, and increased to 3,619 theaters in the following week.

 Box office

-Fantastic Four finished at the top position at the box office with $56.1 million from 3,602 theaters over its first weekend.
+Fantastic Four finished at the top position at the box office with $56.1 million from 3,602 cinemas over its first weekend.
 By the end of 2005, Fantastic Four had accumulated a gross income of $330.6 million, with $154.7 million of this coming in the United States.
+It was the highest-grossing superhero movie by an African-American director until Ryan Coogler's Black Panther (2018).